 Saying all this, there are without doubt examples where captivity is clearly wrong.
 And this is where a lot of the issues become a grey area.

 A zoo is a term that is unfortunately also used by a variety of small roadside attractions that keep animals in small cages and use them as photo props or entertainment for tourists.
-It can also be used as a term to describe facilities that are clearly not in the animals best interests.
+It can also be used as a term to describe facilities that are clearly not in the animals best interests and are there simply to exploit animals for profit.

 The Tiger Temple In Thailand is a clear example of how bad captive wildlife facilities can get.
 This is a facility that has been investigated by authorities and international animal welfare groups for years now, and has been shown time and time again to be abusing the tigers and actively working against international conservation efforts.
 It is an absolute disgrace that the authorities haven’t shut it down despite numerous chances.